-The Board is pleased to recommend a first and final tax exempt dividend of 10% (5.0 sen) per ordinary share of RM0.50 each (2014: 8% (4.0 sen) per ordinary share of RM0.50 each) in respect of the financial year under review, subject to the approval of the shareholders at the forthcoming Annual General Meeting.
-The total dividend payable amounts to RM23.44 million (2014: RM17.19 million).
+The Board recommended a first and final tax exempt dividend of 5.5 sen per ordinary share (2015: 5.0 sen per ordinary share) in respect of the financial year under review, subject to the approval of the shareholders at the forthcoming Annual General Meeting.
+The total dividend payable amounts to RM26.4 million (2015: RM24 million).

-Performance Review of Operations
+Review of Core Business Operations Performance and Outlook

-Review of the performance of each division of the Group for the financial year ended 31 December 2015 and the future prospects of the Group are as follows:-
+Review of the performance and outlook of each division of the Group for the financial year ended 31 December 2016 and the future prospects of the Group are as follows:-